What to Wear to a Pumpkin Patch

 Sure, it seems like that at first but in reality, it’s more like “I pack my canvas tote, choose a jacket, look in the mirror, choose a different jacket, get in the car, then I double check that I have everything, head to the gas station, maybe grab a road snack, and then I’m on my way…”

 The lead up to the experience often involves plenty of steps, more than the event itself.
 Let’s get right to it and see which fall necessities we’ll be bringing to our town’s best pumpkin patch.

 The daily struggle: oh, what to wear?
 There’s something unique about how we take care of our looks even when we do something as silly as picking out a pumpkin.
 It’s pretty much like dressing up for the holidays since a lot of our own holiday photos take place at these pumpkin patches.

 So what should we wear?

 - There’s a reason we call it a fall jacket, and the trip to the pumpkin patch is the reason.
 This is what it’s all about.
-Grab something water resistant in case of emergency.
+Grab something water-resistant in case of emergency.
 On the other hand, if you’re feeling confident about the weather go for it, wear that shawl or fleece jacket.

-- Which brings us to the main fall topic: flannel.
+- This brings us to the main fall topic: flannel.
 Sure, if everybody wore flannel shirts the farmers would love us because we’d fit the bill as scarecrows and they wouldn’t have to worry about the birds.
 But the beauty in flannel is all about the cozy warmth.
 Go solid, go plaid, do what feels right, so long as you’re wearing flannel.

 - In case of emergency (aka if it’s in the 30s or 40s for some insane reason) you can wear long underwear.
 Hopefully it’s hovering right in the 50s and you won’t have to worry about long underwear just yet.